Chris Dellarocas: Associate Provost for Digital Learning & Innovation

 David is an experienced media producer and editor.
 After graduating from UNC’s School of Architecture, David grew into a career of media production and design, which he later amped up with an MFA in Film and Media Production from Boston University’s College of Communication.
 Before joining the Digital Learning & Innovation team, David worked freelance in New York, shooting digital media, writing and producing theatrical films and television shows, and directing and editing a wide range of commercials, lifestyle videos and educational media.
 As a media producer and technologist at DL&I, David is interested in crafting inclusive, interactive education experiences that use a combination of traditional lectures, collaborative online environments, and the ever-expanding world of digital media.

-Harry Lawrence: Application Administrator
+Harry Lawrence: Senior Platform Administrator

 Harry is the primary Application Administrator for the Learning Management System (LMS), Blackboard Learn, and the lecture capture solution, Echo360.
 His background working with the LMS and lecture capture spans many years, having served as a Client Support Specialist in the IT Help Center and also in Information Technology and Academic Technology at Simmons College.
 Harry is knowledgeable in many other educational technologies and supports faculty and the front-line Client Support Specialists in the IT Help Center when deep expertise is required.
 He holds a Bachelor of Arts degree in History from Siena College and a Master of Science degree in Library and Information Science from Simmons College.